Julieed-971/holbertonschool-low_level_programming/README.md

-This repo contains all my tasks for the Project C - Hello, World
+This directory contains all my files for the structures typedef project